Drugs, Prostitution, and the Spanish GDP – A Love Story

 This week it’s calculating the contribution that sex and drugs have on national GDPs.

 Spain, of course, has a lot to gain by bringing their massive underground economy above board.
 The official economy (as any prostitute, unlicensed English teacher, or small business owner knows) is nonsense.

-Small businesses all around work just like the Popular Party, with the official accounts, which are presented to the Tax Ministry, and then “la contabilidad B” which tells the real story.
+Small businesses all around work just like the Popular Party, with the official accounts, which are presented to the tax people, and then “la contabilidad B” which tells the real story.
 Large companies have more legal ways of getting around the system, and politicians can create laws to retroactively make whatever they did last year legal.